Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Introduction

-In this article we take into consideration the findings presented by Jordan \emph{et al.} \citep{Jordan1998} and incorporate the description of statistically efficient processes in high-dimensional spaces as proposed by Girolami \& Calderhead \citep{Girolami2011}, to formulate a stochastic particle flow\footnote{Existing particle flow algorithms (perhaps surprisingly including that known as non-zero diffusion particle flow \citep{Daum2013c}) flow particles deterministically.} as an optimal transport map, representing the law of motion of the particles as a Langevin diffusion that is completely defined.
-This stochastic particle flow entails that a previous posterior measure under a known stationary potential field is diffused onto the current posterior measure, satisfying the Fokker-Planck equation and resulting in an accurate approximation to the filtered density.
-In practice, this novel interpretation of particle flow, herein called Stochastic Particle Flow (SPF), generates a sequence of samples that guide local solutions of the Fokker-Planck equation to construct a mixture that approximates the filtering density.
-As discussed later on, the SPF method we propose may be articulated either as a marginal particle filter (SPF-MPF) or as a Gaussian sum filter (SPF-GS), demonstrating versatility to algorithm settings and ability to address different forms of filtering problems.
+In this article we take into consideration the findings presented by Jordan~\emph{et al.} \citep{Jordan1998}, incorporate the description of statistically efficient processes in high-dimensional spaces as proposed by Girolami \& Calderhead \citep{Girolami2011}, and incorporate local properties of the observation process to formulate a stochastic variant of particle flow\footnote{Existing particle flow algorithms (including, perhaps surprisingly, that known as non-zero diffusion particle flow \citep{Daum2013c}) propagates particles deterministically.}.
+This new \emph{stochastic particle flow} (SPF) involves defining a Langevin diffusion such that a posterior measure from a previous step, under a known stationary potential field, is diffused onto the current posterior measure, satisfying the Fokker-Planck equation to produce an accurate approximation of the filtered density.
+This process involves guiding local solutions of the Fokker-Planck equation in such a way that we construct a mixture that approximates the posterior.
+As we will discuss later on, the SPF method we propose is essentially built as a Gaussian sum filter (SPF-GS), nevertheless, it is possible to use a similar formulation to define an implementation strategy based on a marginal particle filter (SPF-MPF).
+This variant demonstrates versatility of the SPF to algorithm settings.